-Dayan spoke of the need to inform the nation of the truth of the situation and warned of the difficult crisis that would emerge once the truth was known.
-He raised the possibility of another war of attrition with extended depletion to the point that the IDF would run out of soldiers and it would be necessary to enlist and train Israelis below the recruitment age as well as older Israelis and Jewish volunteers from all over the world.
-Though he conceded it would be hard, Dayan said there was no choice but to tell people the truth about the war.
-He added that he was merely sharing his personal opinion and had no government mandate.
-If the Chief of Staff felt differently, it would be possible to discuss this in the cabinet, which could possibly make a different decision.
-He noted that, at this point, the government ministers didn’t themselves completely comprehend the severity of the situation.
+Dayan spoke of the need to inform the nation of the truth, even though it would be difficult, warning of a crisis once the truth was known.
+He raised the possibility of another war of attrition with extended depletion to the point that the IDF would run out of soldiers, making it necessary to enlist and train Israelis below and above recruitment age as well as Jewish volunteers from abroad Dayan added that if Elazar didn’t agree with him about informing the country, it could be discussed in the cabinet, which could decide differently.
+He noted that the government ministers didn’t completely comprehend the severity of the situation.
 “If everything is clear and there is no argument, we can begin to act in the spirit of what I’ve said,” he concluded.

-From the discussion, it is clear that although the intelligence services had received information that Egypt intended to conquer only a narrow strip of land to use as political leverage (indeed, in May of 1973, Dayan himself spoke about this possibility as an objective of Egypt’s war), he was, on October 9, nonetheless worried about an intensive war of attrition liable to bring Israel to its knees.
-Perhaps Dayan thought that, despite Egypt’s limited objectives in the campaign, Egypt and Syria – heartened by their battlefield successes – might decide to expand the war’s objectives and continue to whittle away at Israel by exploiting their vast manpower and materiel advantages.
-There is no other way to explain the discrepancy, especially given the fact that on May 14 Dayan described Egypt’s war objectives as “leverage for political achievements.”
+Although the intelligence services had received information that Egypt intended to conquer only a narrow strip of land to use as political leverage (indeed, in May of 1973, Dayan himself spoke about this possibility as an objective of Egypt’s war), Dayan on October 9 was worried about an intensive war of attrition liable to irreversibly weaken Israel.
+Perhaps Dayan thought that, despite Egypt’s limited objectives in the campaign, Egypt and Syria might decide to exploit their vast manpower and materiel advantages and expand the war’s objectives, continuing to whittle away at Israel.
+There is no other way to explain Dayan’s concern, especially given that on May 14, Dayan described Egypt’s war objectives as “leverage for political achievements.”
 “The Arab assumption is not that opening fire will lead to the conquest of Sinai or any significant concrete result,” he said on May 15.

-Despite speaking about the national need to prepare for an extended war of attrition and despite the defeat of October 8, it seems that Dayan of October 9 was calmer than Dayan of the 7th and was more optimistic than some of the people around him.
-In a briefing provided to Meir shortly after the discussion with the Chief of Staff, she asked him how long the IDF could hold the second line in Sinai.
-Dayan, knowing that the army had already stabilized a line in the Golan Heights and calculating it was possible to do the same on a defensive line at the passes (a line with major topographical advantages against any attacker), answered, “Forever.”
+It seems that Dayan of October 9 was calmer than Dayan of the 7th and more optimistic than some of those around him.
+In a briefing provided to Meir shortly after the discussion with Elazar, she asked him how long the IDF could hold the second line in Sinai.
+Dayan, knowing that the army had already stabilized a line in the Golan Heights and calculating it was possible to do the same on a defensive line at the passes answered, “Forever.”